tripu/Vita/README.md

-Vita
+Vīta
 ====

-Vīta — notes for life
+Life how–to, tripu's user manual, tips to navigate life, notes to self.